zostay/ghost/README.md

 ghost service start --keeper=myPasswordService --enforce-all-policies
 ```

 This will start the password service running in the foreground.
-It can be set to run against any keeper specified with the `--keeper=<name>` setting or it will use the `master` keeper configuration.
+It can be set to run against any keeper specified with the `--keeper=<name>` setting, or it will use the `master` keeper configuration.

 The `--enforce-all-policies` option will cause the server to locate all policy secret keepers and enforce all lifetime policies periodically.
 The period is determined by the value defined in `--enforcement-period`, which defaults to every minute.
 If you only want to enforce some of your policies this way, you can specify the policies using the `--enforce-policy` option instead.